ember-learn/handbook/ember-releases.md

 ## 9. Release bot

+💁 manual process

 1. Go to the core meta channel in Discord.
-2. Mark current release as done with `!release done blog`.
+2. Mark current release as done with `/release-done blog`.
-3. Schedule next release with the `!release next M.mm YYYY-MM-DD` command.
-E.g. `!release next 3.26 2021-03-22`.
+3. Schedule next release with the `/release-next <version M.mm> <date MM/DD/YYYY>` command.
+E.g. `/release-next 3.26 03/22/2021`.
+Note, the date should likely be 6 weeks from the Monday that the current release week started with (regardless of how late we might be). https://wolframalpha.com/ can help with accurately calculating this date.